Your Paper, Your Way

 Watch our Prezi to learn more about Your Paper, Your Way

-Over the past few years, a recurring plea arose from researchers to simplify the process of preparing and submitting papers.
-With every journal having different technical and formatting requirements and many papers being submitted more than once before publication, authors made it very clear that every hour wasted re-formatting was an hour taken from their research.
-In fact, nearly one in three researchers named 'preparing manuscripts' when asked what work activities they found most frustrating or time-consuming, in a survey carried out by Elsevier's Research and Academic Relations department in 2012.
+A recurring plea from researchers is often to simplify the process of preparing and submitting papers.
+With every journal having different technical and formatting requirements and many papers being submitted more than once before publication, authors find it onerous to have to spend valuable time re-formatting rather than engaging with the more productive aspects of research.
+In fact, nearly one in three researchers indicated “preparing manuscripts” when asked what work activities they found most frustrating or time-consuming, in a survey carried out by Elsevier's Research and Academic Relations department in 2012.

 "We now differentiate between the requirements for new and revised submissions.
 You may choose to submit your manuscript as a single Word or PDF file to be used in the refereeing process.
 Only when your paper is at the revision stage, will you be requested to put your paper into a 'correct format' for acceptance and provide the items required for the publication of your article."